aramrw/jpdb.io-scraper/README.md

 # What's it all about?

 📚 **Vocabulary from Your Favorites:** Do you have trouble picking out words that are useful for you at _your level_ of japanese ability?
-Or have you evered wished you could grab all the useful words from a series but don't feel like sitting through it?
+Evere wished you could grab all the useful words from a anime or novel series, but don't feel like sitting through it?
+Or maybe you haven't mined enough words today for your anki deck?

 🤖 **Automatic Scraping:** Say goodbye to manual word hunting.
-It automatically extracts and compiles the words you need to know from your chosen **anime** / **light novel** / **web novel** _(only if it exists on [jpdb.io](https://jpdb.io/)_.
+It automatically extracts and compiles the words you need to know from your chosen **anime** / **light novel** / **web novel** _(only if it exists on [jpdb.io](https://jpdb.io/)_).

-🔝 **Frequency Insights:** Wondering which words are super common?
+🔝 **Frequency Insights:** Wondering which words are super common or super hard?
 It has you covered with frequency analysis.
-Discover the must-know words that'll level up your Japanese.
+Discover the must-know words at _your level_.

-📜 **Flexible Learning:** Whether you want to start fresh or continue where you left off, our offset management makes it a breeze.
+📜 **Flexible Learning:** Whether you want to start fresh or continue where you left off, offset management makes it a breeze.

 🧠 **Effortless Learning:** Collect japanese words effortlessly and export them to supercharge your language studies.